cirosantilli/git-tutorial/index.md

 However there changes that cannot be merged automatically such as modification of a single line on both versions.

-If that happens, and the file is not a binray file, the file on the tree be modified to contain:
+If that happens, and the file is not a binary file, the file on the tree be modified to contain:

     <<<<<<< HEAD
         config.password_length = 1..128